 Danielle Basson goes by many names: Dumpster Diver, Recycling Barbie, Trash Angel and the Nancy Drew of Garbage.

-In 2008, she founded Simple Environmental Services Group, a company with a focus on waste management.
+In 2008, she founded Simple ESG, a company with a focus on waste management.

 The business audits companies to ensure their current waste is not being, well, wasted.

 "Most of the time, your trash capacity is completely backwards," she said.
 "You always want to see more recycling than you see trash ... so we tweak it and figure how much of your waste stream is actually trash and how much is actually recycling, and we build you a new plan."

 The companies are visited in the late-night hours.
 Simple ESG representatives go through the trash to determine which recyclable items are being thrown out.